MythosMann/tg4x/readme.md

 ![Picture of the Current Prototype](https://raw.githubusercontent.com/MythosMann/tg4x/master/DSC_0726.JPG)
 ## Summary:
-Basically an open-source, cheap keyboard.
-You can use parts from a tg3 keyboard for maximum cheap, or use standard ansi keys.
+Basically an open-source, cheap 45% keyboard.
+You can use parts from a tg3 keyboard for maximum cheap, or use standard ansi keycaps.

 ![KLE layout](https://raw.githubusercontent.com/MythosMann/tg4x/support-ansi/tg4x.png)